Adarsh-Kumar001/BridgeLabz-Training-AMTPL/README.md

 # 7/11/25

 - Studies about collections in c# and implemented few like Lists and arrays.
-- Studied and implemented generic classes
+- Studied and implemented generic classes.